code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 mvn test
 {% endhighlight %}

-The result is a successful build during which the batch job is run.
+The result is a successful build during which the batch job is executed.

 {% highlight plaintext %}
 .   ____          _            __ _ _